akosuaeffa/journal_api/README.md

 # Contributing
 Contributions are welcome!
 Please follow these guidelines when contributing:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your changes and commit them.
+3. Make your changes and commit them.
-4.Push your changes to your fork.
+4. Push your changes to your fork.
-5.Submit a pull request.
+5. Submit a pull request.